Trade and 'tyrants': the dying days of NAFTA

 "All of that was done less about blowing up the NAFTA deal, but to stop Trump from making a quick deal."

-In the end, the dispute-resolution mechanisms from NAFTA remain largely intact in the new deal, that Trump christened the USMCA.
+In the end, it didn't work.
+The dispute-resolution mechanisms from NAFTA remain largely intact in the new deal — news that sources say Freeland greeted during the negotiations Saturday by throwing her arms in the air and giving a yelp of joy.

+That, of course, wouldn't be MacNaughton's style, say those who know him.
+But they're convinced the ambassador's laid-back demeanour gave the pair a good-cop, bad-cop dynamic that would have served them well at the table.

+"Where she would not back down and be more aggressive, he would not back down but be the more soft-spoken of the two — that's my impression of the dynamic," said Monique Smith, a former Liberal member of the Ontario legislature who later became the province's first U.S. envoy.

 By James McCarten, The Canadian Press

-WASHINGTON — From deep within the pantheon of diplomacy that is the United Nations came hardly a warning shot or a red flag — it was a rocket-propelled rhetorical grenade aimed directly at Canada, with a concussive blast that reverberated all the way to the Prime Minister's Office.
+WASHINGTON — From deep within the pantheon of diplomacy that is the United Nations came hardly a warning shot — it was a rocket-propelled rhetorical grenade aimed directly at Canada, with a concussive blast that reverberated all the way to the Prime Minister's Office.

 And it just might have been the catalyst for the new U.S.-Mexico-Canada Agreement.

 "We're thinking about just taxing cars coming in from Canada.
-That's the motherlode, that's the big one," U.S. President Donald Trump said last week during his explosive news conference on the margins of the UN General Assembly in New York.
+That's the motherlode, that's the big one," U.S. President Donald Trump said last week during his explosive news conference at the UN General Assembly.

 "We're very unhappy with the negotiations and the negotiating style of Canada.
 We don't like their representative very much."